By DeVry University

 12. Give Yourself a Break

-Putting even just a few of these tips for homeschooling into practice is a great first step towards finding balance in your new routine.
-Give yourself credit for all the hard work that you've done, and remember that we’re all in this together.
+Putting even just a few of these tips for homeschooling into practice is a great first step towards finding balance in your routine.
 With a little patience and creativity, we're sure you’ll learn how to homeschool in a way that works for you and your family.